 When you make your projections, professionalism and presentation matters.

-This is because you can leverage sales projections to get better payment terms with your suppliers.
+This is because you can leverage sales projections to get better payment terms with your FBA supply chain.
 If you can show them your sales and cashflow projections, you can approach them as a partner.

 They want you to stay in business just as much as you do.
 Your projections have to be accurate and believable by your partners otherwise there is no point.
 Don’t try to hack it together yourself or with your VA.
 Get help from someone with experience.